-This gorgeous specimen plant is brilliant in the back of a shady border or at the ponds edge and hardy to zone 3.
-They get 3 feet tall with a 4 foot spread and heart shaped leaves that can be a foot across.
+This gorgeous specimen plant is brilliant in the back of a shady border or at the ponds edge, and hardy to zone 3.
+They get 3 feet tall with a 4 foot spread, and heart shaped leaves that can be a foot across.
 The foliage emerges burgundy with the leaves turning dark green on the top side, but holding their burgundy color on the underside and stems.
-Golden to orange/yellow daisy like flowers emerge in July.
-Likes wet soil and will benefit from part to full shade; but really this architectural beauty is quite easy and will do fine in nearly any conditions.
-The will take some sun and do fine with less than optimal water.
+Golden to orange/yellow daisy-like flowers emerge in July.
+Desdemona likes wet soil, and will benefit from part to full shade; but really this architectural beauty is quite easy and will do fine in nearly any conditions.
+They will take some sun and do fine with less than optimal water.

 Vibrant pink feathery flower spikes appear from June thru August.
 You can cut them and hang to dry for arrangements.
 Glossy deep green foliage is deeply cut and very graceful.
 The stems are also pink.
 This tough hardy perennial is not bothered by pests or disease.
 Leave seed heads standing for winter interest.
 Prefers part shade with loamy moist soil, but can be grown in sun if it is watered enough.
 The plant is 2 feet tall with an 18” spread.
 It attracts butterflies and humming birds and is resistant to rabbits and deer.